Bone conduction: Notable uses

 In March 2019 at The National Maritime Museum, London, British composer Hollie Harding premiered the use of Bone Conduction Headphones as part of a musical performance.
 The use of the technology allowed the audience to listen to a pre-recorded musical track on the headsets, whilst a live orchestra performed a separate but related musical track.
 This multilayered effect meant that electronic and digitally-edited sounds could be heard in conjunction with live music without the use of loud-speakers for the first time and that the source of sounds could appear to be close to, far from, or all around the listener.

-Bone conduction technology is used in Sentien Audio, a wearable audio interface, to make it possible to comfortably wear it and stay connected for the entire day.
-Through bone conduction technology and built-in software, Sentien Audio can also amplify sound to assist with certain types of hearing loss.

 Safety

-Because bone conduction headphones transmit sound to the inner ear through the bones of the skull, users can consume audio content while maintaining situational awareness.
+Because bone conduction headphones transmit sound to the inner ear through the bones of the skull, leaving the ears free to pick up sound from the environment, users can listen to audio while maintaining greater situational awareness than with acoustic in- or over-ear headphones.
+However, users may still be less aware of their environment than if not using headphones.

-England Athletics partnered with bone conduction headphone brand AfterShokz to give people a comfortable and safe listening experience whilst playing sport.